Skip to Main Content

 It is often a result of poor referencing skills or not realising what you are doing is actually wrong.

-Have a look at the links below, which explain what plagiarism IS and provide tips on how to avoid it.
+Have a look at the links below, which explain what plagiarism is and provide tips on how to avoid it.

 This video from Bolton University explains what plagiarism is and how you can avoid it.